inkle/ink/Documentation/RunningYourInk.md

 	list.Without(otherList)    // equivalent to (list - otherList) in ink
 	list.Contains(otherList)   // equivalent to (list ? otherList) in ink

+## Using the compiler

+Precompiling your stories is more efficient than loading .ink at runtime.
+That said, it's a useful approach for some situations, and can be done with the following code:

+	// inkFileContents: linked TextAsset, or Resources.Load, or even StreamingAssets var compiler = new Ink.Compiler(inkFileContents);
+	Ink.Runtime.Story story = compiler.Compile();
+	Debug.Log(story.Continue());

 ## Debugging ink engine issues

 The **ink** engine is still in a nascent stage (alpha!), and you may well encounter bugs, or unhelpful error messages and exceptions.